Pedestrian Accident Lawyer in Dallas, Amarillo, and Abilene, Texas

 Number of Pedestrians Killed by Vehicles Each Year

-The Governors Highway Safety Association (GHSA) estimates that close to 6,000 pedestrians were killed by cars in 2017.
-This number has been steadily on the rise since 2007, which saw around 4,700 pedestrian fatalities.
-Pedestrian fatalities represent around 16% of the total number of vehicle-related fatalities now; they only represented 11% in 2007.
+The Governors Highway Safety Association (GHSA) estimates that nearly 6,000 pedestrians were killed by cars in 2017.
+This number has steadily risen since 2007, which saw around 4,700 pedestrian fatalities.
+Pedestrian fatalities represent around 16% of vehicle-related fatalities now; they only represented 11% in 2007.

 On average, pedestrians are killed by cars every 1.5 hours.
-Despite the fact that these accidents usually aren’t the fault of the pedestrians, it’s important for pedestrians to remain vigilant so that they can avoid being struck and killed.
+Even though these accidents usually aren’t the fault of the pedestrians, pedestrians need to remain vigilant so that they can avoid being struck and killed.

 Number of Pedestrian Accidents in Texas

 According to the Texas Department of Motor Vehicles (TxDOT), 5,767 pedestrians were injured by cars in 2017.
 Of these pedestrian injuries, 10% (614) resulted in fatalities.
-This means that Texas drivers cause over 10% of total pedestrian fatalities every year.
+Texas drivers cause over 10% of total pedestrian fatalities every year.

 What are the Main Causes of Pedestrian Accidents?

-When a pedestrian gets struck by a vehicle, it’s generally due to the negligence of the driver.
-The most common causes of pedestrian accidents include:
+When a pedestrian gets struck by a vehicle, it’s generally due to the driver’s negligence.
+The most common causes of pedestrian accidents include the following:

 - Distracted driving